microsoft/Win2D/CONTRIBUTING.md

 appropriate test suites.

-To validate your changes, run "msbuild /m /nr:false Win2D.proj" from a Visual Studio command prompt (if using Visual Studio 2013) or MSBuild command prompt (if using Visual Studio 2017).
+To validate your changes, run "msbuild /m /nr:false Win2D.proj" from a Visual Studio Developer Command Prompt.
 This will:

 - Build all flavors of all projects (debug, release, x86, x64, and ARM)
 - Run all automated tests